Fleival/Cinematrix/Readme.md

 # **CINEMATRIX**

-## This is my pet for learning porpose
+## This is my pet-project for learning purpose

 * application uses clean architecture implementing the MVVM pattern together with Dagger;

-* interface built on ConstraintLayout and RecyclerView, displaying data via ViewModel using LiveData;
+* User interface built on ConstraintLayout and RecyclerView, displaying data via ViewModel using LiveData.
+During prototyping, ui was built using AdobeXD and AvoCode, Photoshop, Illustrator;

 * GSON is used as a json parser;